Makin Island Flight Operations

 PACIFIC OCEAN (Feb.
-6, 2022) – Aviation Boatswain’s Mate (Handling) 3rd Class Matthew Carson directs an MH-60S Seahawk, assigned to Helicopter Sea Combat Squadron (HSC) 21, during take-off from the flight deck of amphibious assault ship USS Makin Island (LHD 8), Feb.
-6. .
-Makin Island is underway conducting routine operations in U.S. 3rd Fleet.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Kristopher S. Haley)
+7, 2022) – An F-35B Lightning II, assigned to Marine Fighter Attack Squadron (VMFA) 122, prepares to land aboard amphibious assault ship USS Makin Island (LHD 8), Feb.
+7. Makin Island is underway conducting routine operations in U.S. 3rd Fleet.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Jeremy Laramore)

 |Date Taken: